LiverCTLiu/Emergence-of-the-continental-crust/README.md

-This repository contains data and python code used in the manuscript "Exposed Land During the Early Archean Revealed by Machine Learning" by Chuntao Liu, C. Brenhin Keller, Xiaoming Liu, J ZhangZhou.
+This repository contains data and python code used in the manuscript "Land Exposure Since the Early Archean Revealed by Machine Learning" by Chuntao Liu, C. Brenhin Keller, Xiaoming Liu, J ZhangZhou.
 This readme file also helps you conduct the python coding.

 Contents: